SS Great Britain: Recovery and restoration

 The salvage operation, made possible by several large donations, including from Sir Jack Hayward and Sir Paul Getty, was organised by 'the SS Great Britain Project', chaired by Richard Goold-Adams.
 Ewan Corlett conducted a naval architect's survey, reporting that she could be refloated.
 A submersible pontoon, Mulus III, was chartered in February 1970.
 A German tug, Varius II, was chartered, reaching Port Stanley on 25 March.
 By 13 April, after some concern about a crack in the hull, the ship was mounted successfully on the pontoon and the following day the tug, pontoon and Great Britain sailed to Port Stanley for preparations for the transatlantic voyage.
 The voyage (code name "Voyage 47") began on 24 April, stopped in Montevideo from 2 May to 6 May for inspection, then across the Atlantic, arriving at Barry Docks, west of Cardiff on 22 June. ("Voyage 47" was chosen as the code name because it was on her 47th voyage from Penarth, in 1886, that during a tempest she had sought shelter in the Falklands.)
 Bristol-based tugs then took over and towed her, still on her pontoon, to Avonmouth Docks.

 The ship was then taken off the pontoon, in preparation for her re-entry into Bristol, now truly afloat.
 On Sunday 5 July, amidst considerable media interest, the ship was towed up the River Avon to Bristol.
-Perhaps the most memorable moment for the crowds that lined the final few miles was her passage under the Clifton Suspension Bridge, another Brunel design.
+In the final few miles she passed under the Clifton Suspension Bridge, another Brunel design.
 She waited for two weeks in the Cumberland Basin for a tide high enough to get her back through the locks to the Floating Harbour and her birthplace, the dry dock in the Great Western Dockyard (now a Grade II* listed building, disused since bomb damage in the Second World War).

 The recovery and subsequent voyage from the Falklands to Bristol were depicted in the 1970 BBC Chronicle programme, The Great Iron Ship.

 The original intent was to restore her to her 1843 state.
 However, the philosophy changed and the conservation of all surviving pre-1970 material became the aim.
-In 1984 the SS Great Britain was designated as a Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers, the fourth such designation outside the USA.
+In 1984 the SS Great Britain was designated as a Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers, the fourth such designation outside the US.

 By 1998, an extensive survey discovered that the hull was continuing to corrode in the humid atmosphere of the dock and estimates gave her 25 years before she corroded away.
 Extensive conservation work began which culminated in the installation of a glass plate across the dry dock at the level of her water line, with two dehumidifiers, keeping the space beneath at 20% relative humidity, sufficiently dry to preserve the surviving material.
 This being completed, the ship was "re-launched" in July 2005, and visitor access to the dry dock was restored.
 The site is visited by over 150,000 visitors a year with a peak in numbers in 2006 when 200,000 people visited.